Mardie

 Life in Mardie revolves around the rhythms of pastoral work, with station hands, managers, and support workers making up the bulk of the resident population.
 The skewed gender ratio (roughly 5:1 male to female) is characteristic of remote station and fly-in-fly-out resource communities in the broader Onslow/Ashburton region.
 Nearby Onslow has experienced major economic growth driven by the Pluto LNG project and Onslow Energy Hub, and Mardie is in proximity to proposed port and industrial developments.
 Recreational activities lean heavily on the outdoors — fishing, four-wheel driving, and camping in the surrounding coastal wilderness.

-Mardie falls under postcode 6714 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Pilbara (Mining and Pastoral) electorate.
+Mardie falls under postcode 6714 and is governed by the Karratha Council (Local Government Area).
+For federal elections, residents vote in the electorate of Durack, while state elections fall under the Pilbara (Mining and Pastoral) electorate.

 📍 Location